Francs Peak

 Francs Peak, elevation 13158 ft, is the highest point in the Absaroka Range which extends from north-central Wyoming into south-central Montana, in the United States.
 It is in the Washakie Wilderness of Shoshone National Forest, and the peak is also the highest point in Park County, Wyoming, which includes much of Yellowstone National Park.
-It was named after Otto Franc, a cattle baron and homesteader in the Big Horn Basin.
+It was named after Otto Franc, a cattle baron and homesteader in the Big Horn Basin in the latter half of the 19th century.